 - 1- They require a power supply and a cable to supply this power to the PTZ.
-The PTZ630 operates on 24V A.C like many external PTZ domes but some mini pan and tilt domes are 12V. - 2- They require a cable to get the video signal back to the monitor or recording device. - 3- They require a cable to transmit the "RS485 control signal" from the keypad or DVR to tell the PTZ to pan and tilt etc. - 4- They require something to control them, either a keypad or a DVR.
+The PTZ645 operates on 24V A.C. - 2- They require a cable to get the video signal back to the monitor or recording device.
+There are two black video output cables, the thick one is the HD-TVI and the thin one the standard analogue. - 3- They require a cable to transmit the "RS485 control signal" from the keypad or DVR to tell the PTZ to pan and tilt etc. - 4- Alternatively you can control a TVI PTZ using the DVR, by using the coaxitron option through the video cable.